flenniken/collections/docs/collection-maker.md

 * edit then flatten if necessary
 * save each file as jpg (use File > Save) -- uncheck "Embed Color Profile: Display P3"
+* Use Jpg options: Quality 8, Baseline, no preview
 ♫ Notes:

 -- Some types of editing in Photoshop will create layers.
 You can tell